Grab some collection of objects and count it. How does that work?

 .

-Mathematical induction allows us to continue this way to define for any
+Mathematical induction allows us to continue this way to define

 , thus building a bijection